imsc-rosetta/imsc-rosetta-specification/documents/metadata.md

 Bear in mind that some processors will ignore/remove this metadata.

-Bear in mind that some simpler XML parsers may not preserve element order, and so element order should not be a requirment of metadata used.
+Bear in mind that some simpler XML parsers may not preserve element order, and so element order should not be a requirement of metadata used.

 Because we have fixed namespace declarations in the `<tt>` element for simplicity, please use local namespacing (see example of use of ebu-tt metadata below).